openx/ox-thrift/README.md

 * The `HandlerModule:handle_function(Function, Args)` interface
   expects the HandlerModule to take its arguments as a list instead of a tuple.

+* Like the Apache Thrift Erlang library, OX Thrift does not enforce required struct fields, on either encoding or decoding.

+* Like the Apache library, OX Thrift does not populate the structs with default values on decoding.

 ## Interface